 4) Sick leave

 Anyone who has exercised their right to take sick leave in the West knows that they require a doctor’s note.
 Chinese employers are no different and, of course, obtaining a sick note requires going to the hospital to see a doctor.
-Aside from the language barrier, a problem I faced when I had kidney stones while working in Guangzhou, simply going to the hospital is fairly easy for foreigners as long as you have your passport.
+Aside from the language barrier, simply going to the hospital is fairly easy for foreigners as long as you have your passport.
 The real fun begins when you have to pay the fees.

 Many employers offer health insurance as part of their package.
 If not, you’re advised to buy your own.
 When I enquired about buying health insurance for China I was sent an email from a broker that claimed that “the average cost for an expatriate for hospitalization for a basic condition is 21,980 USD.
 For serious conditions like a heart attack it would be 62,800 USD, and cancer treatment will not leave you much change from 157,000 USD.”